 Historically speaking, climbing in Oman is relatively new.
 The first mention of climbing in Oman was when Frenchman Raymond Renaud climbed the aptly named French pillar in 1979 with siege tactics to tackle Jebal Misht (1100m).
 Rumor has it that the Sultan had a helicopter pick the team up from the top and whisk them off to a celebration to commemorate their ascent.
 While this seems unlikely, it wouldn’t be the first time something outlandish happened in the gulf.
 Renaud and other French guides have been coming to Oman ever since and indeed have been behind much of the early development.
 There were also a number of British developers as well.
 Jeff Horby for one, who developed many adventurous routes up Jebal Misht and elsewhere.

 In more recent news, Oman has had several famous climbers come and climb and get media coverage.
-People may remember Alex Honnold’s visit to the coast doing some DWS documented in this post by Mark Synott Impossible Rock.
+People may remember Alex Honnold’s visit to the coast doing some DWS.
 Along with Jimmy Chin, Hazel Findlay and Mark Synnott, they made a short film about their climbs in Musandum, Oman.

 Interestingly many of these routes had already been climbed by a group of British climbers (Tim Emmett, Neil Gresham, Mikey Robertson and Seb Grieve) and local strong men Read Macadam and Toby Foord-Kelcey.